Train your Brain to Relax

 The BSI QIA LAN took place on March 3rd.
 The presentation featured nephrologist Jonathan Segal from the University of Michigan why some dialysis facilities have high rates of fistulas despite having patients with many comorbid conditions.
 The call also featured Certified Nephrology Nurse Maria Regnier, Senior Director for the upper Midwest Enterprise Dialysis programs at Sanford Health.
 Ms. Regnier discussed how she has empowered nurses to evaluate fistulas and collaborate with the vascular surgeons to shorten the time a patient has a catheter.
 Resources shared from this call include a Vascular Access “Workflow” tool to assist clinics in decreasing the amount of time it takes for a patient to obtain a permanent access.

-In case you missed this presentation, please visit the ESRD NCC’s webpage to access the recorded presentation and (if applicable) complete the post-presentation survey for Continuing Education Credit.
+If you want to view this presentation, visit the ESRD NCC’s webpage to access the recorded presentation and (if applicable) complete the post-presentation survey for Continuing Education Credit.

 QIA PDSA Cycle